PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 data analyses and project dissemination.

 The project timeline is aligned with the knowledge modules you will find on the ADSAI digital learning environment.
+A proposed [day-by-day timeline can be found here]() if you find that helpful.

 ### Week 1
 The block begins with a block kickoff